 Most importantly, all of the dinosaurs in this experience are not only native to Nevada, but were also created for maximum scientific accuracy.
 In fact, many were actually discovered by Las Vegas Natural History Museum’s own paleontologist, Dr. Josh Bonde.
 A few are clad in feathers, and these depictions, although they are stylized and animated, are based on the most up-to-date data available.
 The entire scene, including the flora and the geography, is based on what Nevada and the southwest were like in the distant past.

 This compelling immersive experience also has the potential to reach far beyond LVNHM audiences, because the Museum and Ideum are making the exhibit available to other museums and public spaces.
-Please contact our sales group for more information about licensing this exhibit.
+Please contact our sales group for more information about licensing this exhibit as a turnkey installation.
 See you in Las Vegas… 100 million years ago!